Operations Manager Resume Example

 You want your skills and achievements up front.
 If they need multi-unit oversight or budget management, make sure those show up in your bullet points.

 Customizing your resume shows you actually care about their brand.
-Recruiters notice when you use their keywords and highlight the experience they value most.
+Recruiters notice when you use their keywords and highlight the experience they value most, especially if you include a tailored cover letter.

 Start every bullet with a strong action verb.
 Words like led, optimized, or increased show what you actually do, not just what your job title says.